 "Why?"
 I was ready to move into her small apartment overlooking Main Street.

-"Because my old man is coming back tonight."
+"Because my old man is coming back this afternoon."
 She threw my jeans and tee-shirt on the bed.
-"He's a biker."
+"He's a biker adn runs with the Outlaws."

 "I'm going."
-Bikers were trouble and angry bikers even more trouble.
-I dressed as fast as Clark Kent turning into Superman.
+I had never heard of the Outlaws, but bikers were trouble and angry bikers even more trouble.
+I dressed as fast as Clark Kent changing into Superman.

-I visited Woodstock a couple more times over that summer.
+That summer I visited Woodstock a couple more times.

 That autumn Rockford and Nona moved back to the coast.
 Neither AK nor I returned to Woodstock in the following years.

 I ran into Nona in Bali in 1993.
-Rockford was living in Iowa.
+She still had a New Jersey accent, but as beautiful as ever.
+Rockford lived in Iowa.
 I saw him in 2009.
 AK taught school in Jupiter Beach, Fla.
 We meet each other at least once a year.
 The three of us remained good friends.

 This past Labor Weekend I drove through Woodstock on the way to the deep Catskills.
 The Joyous Lake was now the Not Fade Away.
 The hippies were in their 60s.
 I walked over to Dora's old apartment and knocked on the door.
 No one answered and I went downstairs to the Garden Cafe.